-SUMMARY: Provides for the regulation and operation of highly automated vehicles with or without a human driver.
-Section 8510.2 (relating to regulations and guidelines) would take effect immediately; Section 1106(b) (relating to content and effect of certificate of title) would take effect in one year and the remainder of the legislation would take effect in 180 days.
+SUMMARY: Provides for the regulation and operation of highly automated vehicles with or without a human driver create a penalty for theft of catalytic converters.
+Section 8510.2 (relating to regulations and guidelines) would take effect immediately; Section 3723 (relating to theft of catalytic converter) takes effect in 60 days; Section 1106(b) (relating to content and effect of certificate of title) would take effect in one year and the remainder of the legislation would take effect in 240 days.